 Southern Tanzania is vast and incorporates a number of small and some truly massive national parks and reserves that are often overshadowed by the Serengeti and the more easily accessible parks in the north.
 Therein lies some of the attraction to the southern parks, while they don’t have an incredible migration or volcanic craters, they have much fewer people, diverse habitats and a fantastic sense of wilderness.
 The premier attractions down south are the Selous Game Reserve, Ruaha National Park and then to the west is Katavi National Park.

 The Selous is something like the ‘Amazon’ - a watery wilderness of palms and forests, savannahs and sandy islands.
 In 2019 Tanzania’s National Park Authority, TANAPA, announced a change an identity change for the northern sector of the Selous to Nyerere National Park, in honour of Tanzania’s first president Julius Nyerere (1922-1999).
-While the boundaries of Nyerere National Park are still being established, we understand it will encompass the northern sector of the Selous, which was dedicated to photographic safaris [non-hunting activities] and extend into the wilderness zone south of the Rufiji River.
-The vast area south of the Rufiji is carved up into hunting blocks, something Conservation Safari Company does not offer at all.
-On the whole, the national park status should be a positive change for the region, bringing increased investment and additional wildlife protection.
+The boundaries of Nyerere National Park encompass the northern sector of the Selous, which was dedicated to photographic safaris [non-hunting activities] and extend into the wilderness zone south of the Rufiji River.
+The vast area south of the Rufiji was carved up into hunting blocks, but since 2018 hunting has really been limited to only a few of those blocks way down south - really positive news that will allow populations and balance to be restored across the park.
+On the whole, the national park status given to Nyerere is a positive change for the region, bringing increased investment and additional wildlife protection.

 Covering 45,000km² of wilderness, with grassy plains, open woodland, mountains and forests, the Selous Game Reserve (pronounced 'seloo', and named after the 19th-century British explorer and hunter, Frederick Courtney Selous) is Africa's largest game reserve.
 It's about three times the size of South Africa's Kruger National Park, and twice the size of the Serengeti National Park.
 It is also one of Tanzania's three World Heritage Sites, acknowledging it’s importance within the country.